mariomtzgro/MR3001B_Design_and_Development_of_Robots_I/README.md

   ---
-## Declaration

-At Manchester Robotics, we firmly believe that innovation is driven by change, so we have made it our mission to change access to educational robotics.
-We hope you enjoy our products and support this revolution.

-So, from the team at MCR2, we would like to say

-                                                          Thank you!
-                                                   {Learn, Create, Innovate};
----
   ## Disclaimer
  *THE PIECES, IMAGES, VIDEOS, DOCUMENTATION, ETC. SHOWN HERE ARE FOR INFORMATIVE PURPOSES ONLY.
-THE DESIGN IS PROPRIETARY AND CONFIDENTIAL TO MANCHESTER ROBOTICS LTD. (MCR2).
-THE INFORMATION, CODE, SIMULATORS, DRAWINGS, VIDEOS PRESENTATIONS ETC. CONTAINED IN THIS REPOSITORY IS THE SOLE PROPERTY OF MANCHESTER ROBOTICS LTD. ANY REPRODUCTION OR USAGE IN PART OR AS A WHOLE WITHOUT THE WRITTEN PERMISSION OF MANCHESTER ROBOTICS LTD. IS STRICTLY PROHIBITED*
+THE DESIGN IS PROPRIETARY AND CONFIDENTIAL TO THE PROFESSOR.
+THE INFORMATION, CODE, SIMULATORS, DRAWINGS, VIDEOS PRESENTATIONS ETC. CONTAINED IN THIS REPOSITORY IS THE SOLE PROPERTY OF THE PROFESSOR ANY REPRODUCTION OR USAGE IN PART OR AS A WHOLE WITHOUT THE WRITTEN PERMISSION OF THE PROFESSOR IS STRICTLY PROHIBITED*

 *THIS WEBSITE MAY CONTAIN LINKS TO OTHER WEBSITES OR CONTENT BELONGING TO OR ORIGINATING FROM THIRD PARTIES OR LINKS TO WEBSITES AND FEATURES IN BANNERS OR OTHER ADVERTISING.
 SUCH EXTERNAL LINKS ARE NOT INVESTIGATED, MONITORED, OR CHECKED FOR ACCURACY, ADEQUACY, VALIDITY, RELIABILITY, AVAILABILITY OR COMPLETENESS BY US.*

 *WE DO NOT WARRANT, ENDORSE, GUARANTEE, OR ASSUME RESPONSIBILITY FOR THE ACCURACY OR RELIABILITY OF ANY INFORMATION OFFERED BY THIRD-PARTY WEBSITES LINKED THROUGH THE SITE OR ANY WEBSITE OR FEATURE LINKED IN ANY BANNER OR OTHER ADVERTISING.*